Black hole in the Dekel-Zhao dark matter profile: Exact solution of black holes surrounded by DZ profile halos using method of Cardoso et al.

 To obtain an exact field solution for a black hole immersed in dark matter, Cardoso et al. \cite{Cardoso:2021wlq} utilized a generalized version of the "Einstein cluster" method.
 In this paper, we use this approach approach to derive new black hole solutions surrounded by DZ profile.
 This method is applied in many different cases \cite{Konoplya:2022hbl,Daghigh:2023ixh,Shen:2023erj,Shen:2024qxv}.

 More generally, Zhao \cite{Zhao:1995cp,Zhao:1996mr} shows that double power-law density profiles of the form

-where $x = r/r_{\rm ch}$ ,$r_{\rm ch}$ a characteristic radius, and $\rho_{\rm ch}$ a characteristic density, have analytic expressions for the gravitational potential, the enclosed mass, and the velocity dispersion (in terms of elementary functions) provided that $b = n$ and $g = 3 + k/n$, where $n$ and $k$ can be any natural numbers.
+have analytic expressions for the gravitational potential, the enclosed mass, and the velocity dispersion (in terms of elementary functions) provided that $b = n$ and $g = 3 + k/n$, where $n$ and $k$ can be any natural numbers.
 The DZ profile is given by \cite{Freundlich_2020}

-We start from the simplest case with a Schwarzschild BH surrounded by a halo in the form of Einstein cluster \cite{Einstein:1939ms}.
-In such configurations with spherical static geometry, the massive DM particles move around the central BH in circular orbits where the role of centripetal force is played by the only interaction DM particles can feel: gravitation, which is always towards the center, even considering the massive halo, due to the spherical symmetry.
-In this way the halo demonstrates no radial pressure, while the angular components of the pressure, due to randomly distributed tangental velocity on every circular orbit, are isotropic functions of radius only.

 We use the Einstein cluster approach to model a stationary BH surrounded by a collection of gravitating masses.
 We refer the reader to \cite{Einstein:1939ms,Cardoso:2021wlq,Cardoso:2022whc,Maeda:2024tsg} for an extensive discussion, as well for technical details on the formalism, which has been originally applied to study binary BHs with an Hernquist-type matter distribution \cite{Hernquist:1990be}.